wprichar/DevOPs-tooling/README.md

 2. Copy to clipboard the contents of **deploy.sh**.
 	1. In your web IDE, you'll find a **deploy.sh** file in your root directory.
 This contains information that your zero downtime deployment will need.
 	2. Highlight this entire script and right click twice and select **copy** to copy to clipboard.
-We will paste this information in the deploy script section of our pipeline later.
+You will paste this information in the deploy script section of our pipeline later.
 3. In your application's DevOps Services page, click on **Build and Deploy** in the top right.
 This will take you to the Build and Deploy Pipeline Welcome panel.
 4. Add a build stage to your pipeline.